taigaio/taiga-front-next/docs/legacy.md

 `project-logo.directive`, using the version prefix for the assets

+`project-navigation.component`, is using a service from taiga-front to know previous sections.

 If you have to add legacy in modern code add the comment // LEGACY

 #### Working with elements.js in taiga-front repo